Indian forces kill 3 militants in Kashmir's main city Srinagar

-SRINAGAR (AFP) - Three militants were killed in a shootout with Indian government forces in the heart of Kashmir's main city Srinagar, police said on Sunday (June 21), two days after eight rebels died in another gun battle.
+SRINAGAR • Three militants were killed in a shoot-out with Indian government forces in the heart of Kashmir's main city Srinagar, police said on Sunday, two days after eight rebels died in another gun battle.

 New Delhi has been stepping up counter-insurgency efforts in the disputed territory since the nationwide coronavirus lockdown was imposed in late March.